Skip to main content

 • Medication allergies and current medications

-Can a ring-shaped rash always be treated online?
+Can a fungal skin rash always be treated online?

 Not always.
-Some rashes look similar to ringworm but are actually eczema, psoriasis, or bacterial infection, so the screening and photos matter.
+Some rashes look similar but are actually eczema, psoriasis, a bacterial infection, or a sexually transmitted infection, so the screening and photos matter.
+Scalp or facial involvement, scrotal or genital symptoms, and diabetic foot wounds are seen in person.